 How will the information I provide be used?

-The personal information (student contact details) provided by your university or college is used solely by Ipsos MORI to invite you to participate in the survey and to validate that the correct individuals are responding to the survey.
+The student contact details provided by your university or college are used solely by Ipsos to invite you to participate in the survey and to validate that the correct individuals are responding to the survey.